KristianMitrofan/WebRanking/README.md

 The easiest way to test this project is by installing the latest edition of python 3 and PyCharm Professional:
 1. Clone the repository
 2. Open the project with Pycharm
+3. Go to File->Settings->Project:WebRankings and add the existing the interpreter
 3. Run the project and go to localhost to view it